4D-JP/librezept/README.md

 create a new project named "compiler".

-in *On Startup*, read CLI user parameters.
+read CLI user parameters in *On Startup*.

 ```4d
 C_TEXT($userParamsJson)